pvanassen/ns-api/README.md

 Usage
 =====
 To use the NS api you need to register an account with the NS.
-You can apply for an account at http://www.ns.nl/api/api.
+You can apply for an account at [NS API](http://www.ns.nl/api/api).

 You will receive a username and password.
 To use the Java api, you initialize the NsApi object: